swisscom/mcollective-cmd-agent/README.md

 ```

-### mco shell watch
+### mco cmd watch

-Shows you the output of a command you previously started with `mco shell start`
+Shows you the output of a command you previously started with `mco cmd start`

 ```
-$ mco shell watch 0dd67fac-734f-4824-8b4d-03100d4f9d07
+$ mco cmd watch 0dd67fac-734f-4824-8b4d-03100d4f9d07

  * [ ============================================================> ] 2 / 2